 Purpose of the test

-The basic metabolic panel typically involves eight separate measurements and can provide relevant information in many situations.
+The BMP typically involves eight separate measurements and can provide relevant information in many situations.
 Depending on the context, the BMP can be used for medical screening, diagnosis, or monitoring treatment.

-- Screening is a method of trying to find health problems before they have caused symptoms to occur.
-A doctor may prescribe the BMP as a screening test during regular check-ups to try to detect possible underlying health concerns.
+- Screening: A doctor may prescribe the BMP as a screening test during regular checkups to detect possible underlying health concerns before symptoms have occurred.

-- Diagnosis is the process of finding the cause after signs or symptoms of a health problem have become apparent.
-The BMP offers details about various aspects of how well the body is functioning, which makes it useful in the diagnostic process for a wide range of symptoms and medical conditions.
+- Diagnosis: The BMP offers details about various aspects of how well the body is functioning, which makes it useful in the diagnostic process for a wide range of symptoms and medical conditions.

-- Monitoring involves follow-up testing that checks to see how your condition changes over time or in response to treatment.
+- Monitoring: You might receive follow-up testing that checks to see how your condition changes over time or in response to treatment.

 What does the test measure?

-Usually, eight distinct measurements are included in the basic metabolic panel:
+Usually, eight distinct measurements are included in the BMP:

-- Glucose is a kind of sugar that serves as energy for the body and brain.
-Another name for this is blood sugar.
+- Glucose (also known as blood sugar) is a kind of sugar that serves as energy for the body and brain.
 High glucose levels can be an indicator of metabolic problems like diabetes.

 - Calcium is a mineral that is essential for healthy bones and muscles.
-It is also critical to the cardiovascular and nervous systems.
-Therefore, the body carefully regulates your blood calcium levels.
+It is also critical to the cardiovascular and nervous systems, so the body carefully regulates your blood calcium levels.
 Most calcium comes from the foods and drinks you consume.
 It is then absorbed by your intestine and stored in your bones.

 - Sodium is one of several electrolytes in the body.
 Electrolytes are minerals that play an integral role in maintaining proper fluid levels, muscle and nerve function, and acid-base balance.
 The kidneys help control sodium levels, and most sodium intake comes from your diet.

-- Potassium is an electrolyte that is obtained through your diet.
+- Potassium is an electrolyte obtained through your diet.
 It is present throughout the body and is fundamental to various bodily processes.

 - Bicarbonate is an electrolyte that helps to measure carbon dioxide (CO2) levels in the blood.
 Testing for bicarbonate helps to identify or monitor an electrolyte imbalance or acid-base (pH) imbalance.